-Every student experiences the feeling at least once, staring into the stucco walls of a way-too-brightly lit classroom, counting down the minutes until the clock strikes three P.M., yearning to escape the burden of learning for the day.
+Every student experiences the feeling at least once, staring into the stucco walls of a way-too-brightly lit classroom.
+They count down the minutes until the clock strikes three P.M., yearning to escape the burden of learning for the day.
 In 1888, the great poet William Wordsworth encapsulated the feeling of the school bell ringing in his classic “The Tables Turned”: “Enough of Science and of Art/Close up those barren leaves/Come forth and bring with you a heart/That watches and receives.”
 Wordsworth was one of the leaders of the Romantic poets, a group of radical thinkers who believed in non-traditional education.
 His work inspired myriads of followers, including greats such as Percy Bysshe Shelley and John Keats, to discuss the importance of a practical education in their poetry.

-The Romantics believed that, while school was important, students had the right to study whatever subject interested them in an environment suitable to their learning style and should not be bound to a curriculum they did not respond to.
-Today, these Romantic ideas are echoed in the opportunities that students across America have to pursue their personal interests, regardless of what “traditional” education looks like.
-The men and women of the Romantic period inspired generations of poets to follow their hearts when pursuing education, and their effects are still felt when examining college opportunities revolving around poetry.
+The Romantics believed that, though academics held importance, students had the right to study whatever subject interested them in a suitable learning environment.
+Today, academic opportunities across America echo these Romantic ideas, where students pursue their personal interests.
+The Romantic period men and women inspired generations of poets to follow their hearts when pursuing education.
+Students still feel these effects when examining college opportunities revolving around poetry.

 The scholarships, doled out by the independent literary community The Poetry Foundation, which publishes Poetry magazine, are open to any US citizen between the ages of 21-31, meaning most students will already be in college upon receiving the scholarship.